arnesanches/powerbi-advanced-dashboard/README.md

 ## How to Run the Project

 1. **Power BI**:
     - Open the `powerbi_advanced_dashboard.pbix` file in Power BI Desktop.
+You can download the latest version of Power BI Desktop [here](https://www.microsoft.com/pt-br/download/details.aspx?id=58494).
     - The dashboard will automatically load the financial data and display the interactive visualizations.

 2. **Python**: